 RUN compiles and executes a program.
-The program may be stopped by typing control-C (unless the program was compiled after the direct command NOERR) and the line number of the last statement executed will be displayed.
 The program is not executed if any compilation errors are found.

 SAVE <filename>

 SAVE stores the program currently resident in compiler memory to RAMDISK.
 The program is SAVEd in ASCII, so most text editors can modify it.
 The file name specified must not be in quotes (as with LOAD).
 SAVE assumes an extension of .BAS if none is given.
 SAVE always puts an END in the file so the LOAD command will operate properly.